Your true Icelandic winter adventure awaits. Book your tour now!

 Aurora sightings from Reykjavik area in September 2024.
 Photo by Julius Matikas.

-There isn’t a bad spot to go for this exciting hunt.
-You can have great chances of seeing Northern Lights in Iceland from almost anywhere in the country if they’re active that evening.
-Fortunately, Iceland’s wide-open landscapes make it easy to find dark areas.
+There isn’t a bad place to go for this exciting hunt.
+In Iceland, you have a great chance of seeing the Northern Lights from almost anywhere in the country if they're active that evening.

-Here are some of our favorite spots to catch the northern skies’ illumination:
+Fortunately, the wide-open landscapes make it easy to find dark areas.
+Here are some of our favorite locations to catch the northern skies’ illumination:

 Mývatn Geothermal Area: This idyllic nature reserve is known for its blue lakes, volcanic craters, and hot springs.
 It's a perfect spot for stargazing because there are no trees or glaciers to block the view.
 You're in luck if the aurora leads you there!